GoTeamEpsilon/OpenEMR-Cloud/v1-CloudFormation/chapters/05-Administration.md

 1. Click on **Services** and then click **S3**.
 2. Look for the bucket with a name following this format: **\<_your account ID_\>-cloudtrail-logs**.
 3. Click into the bucket, then **AWSLogs**, then **\<_your account ID_\>**, then **CloudTrail**.

 ## SYSTEMS ACCESS

 ### How do I Access the Database?

+TODO: OpenEMR ships with phpMyAdmin and I've used it before.
+Would it be easier to point people to that instead?

 1. Connect to OpenVPN.
 For more information, see the "**Prerequisites**" section below.
 2. Assuming you have MySQL or simply a MySQL client library installed, perform your MySQL work by running `mysql -u openemr_db_user -p -h (noted RDS endpoint without port) openemr`